mikoro/raycer/readme.md

 # Raycer

-A raytracer and a pathtracer with an interactive real-time mode and GPGPU support (OpenCL).
+A C++ raytracer and pathtracer with an interactive real-time mode and GPGPU support (OpenCL).

 [Image gallery](https://www.flickr.com/photos/136293057@N06/albums/72157660998109840)